 - Submission deadline

 - Personal blurb – some may ask for a personal blurb about “past accomplishments” or “what makes you different than other applicants” (Optional)

 Final Keys to Success

-With all the above components, you are well on your way to strong letters of recommendation.
-Here are my final keys to success in this endeavor:
+With all of the above components, you are well on your way to securing strong letters of recommendation.
+Here are a few final thoughts to remember:

-Be organized – when it comes time to request a letter and provide all the materials for a letter writer, be organized with all the above components meticulously prepared.
+Be organized — When it comes time to request a letter and provide materials for the letter writer, be organized with all the components.
+Ensure they are meticulously prepared.
 Not only will this save the letter writer time and trouble, it will again reflect favorably on your professional attitude and approach.

-Choose wisely – as I mentioned before, choosing someone who knows you well and who is willing and ready to write a good letter is key.
+Choose wisely — Choosing someone who knows you well and who is willing and ready to write a good letter is key.
 Be watchful for signs that the letter writer is reluctant, even if they say yes.
 Unreasonable delays in letter writing are one example of such a sign.
 If possible, strive to ask a writer who is familiar with the process and knows what it takes for students to get into medical school.
 An experienced letter writer is often a solid one.

-Good luck as you embark on your medical school applications!
-If you would like assistance with any component of this process, including but not limited to letters of recommendation, please do not hesitate to reach out to our team about our advising services!
+Good luck as you embark on your medical school applications.
+If you would like assistance with any component of this process, including but not limited to letters of recommendation, reach out to our team about our advising services.